 Skip to content

 Not another vector database.
-YantrikDB models how memory actually works — temporal decay, semantic consolidation, contradiction detection, and proactive triggers.
-One embedded engine.
-Five unified indexes.
-Zero servers.
+YantrikDB models how memory actually works — temporal decay, semantic consolidation, contradiction detection, knowledge graph, and proactive triggers.
+Embed it in Rust or Python, run it as an MCP server, or deploy a Raft-replicated cluster.

 pip install yantrikdbcargo add yantrikdbbrew install yantrikos/tap/yantrikdbdocker pull ghcr.io/yantrikos/yantrikdb